Near99/Near99/README.md

 - 👋 Hi, I’m @Near99
-- 👀 I’m interested in Front-end.
+- 👀 I’m interested in anything about programming.
 - 🌱 I’m currently learning C, JavaScript, Python, HTML, CSS.
 - 💞️ I’m looking to collaborate on anything I can.
 - 📫 How to reach me: wkx0823@gmail.com